- About Us

 FDA is currently in "rulemaking," writing the rules it will use to implement the law.
 In November 2013, FDA closed an almost year-long public comment period on two key rules -- the produce rule and the preventive controls rule -- that will apply to farms and food facilities (manufacturing/processing, packing, and holding).

-FDA will offer alternatives for provisions that raised the most concern: water quality standards and testing, standards for the use of raw manure and compost, animal grazing and animal intrusion, certain requirements related to “mixed-use” facilities, and procedures for the withdrawal of qualified exemptions.
+FDA says the revised rules will offer alternatives for provisions that raised the most concern: water quality standards and testing, standards for the use of raw manure and compost, animal grazing and animal intrusion, certain requirements related to “mixed-use” facilities, and procedures for the withdrawal of qualified exemptions.

 FDA offered a sneak peak at the new alternatives in this Federal Register Notice.
 (Scroll down to “Tables,” under “Table of Contents,” and click on “Table 1.”)